theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/dynamic-table-extractions.md

 ### Prerequisites

-To use the Xtract Table component, access to the designated authority objects (RFC) in SAP must be available.<br>
-For more information, refer to the knowledge base article [SAP User Rights: Table](../documentation/setup-in-sap/sap-authority-objects.md/#table).
+To use the Xtract Table component, access to the designated authority objects (RFC) in SAP must be available, see [SAP User Rights: Table](../documentation/setup-in-sap/sap-authority-objects.md/#table).

 ### Scalar Parameters